-Prerequisite: Completion of the third sentator of the Nursing Program (or its equivalent).
-Lecture 2 hours; laboratory 9 hours.
+Prerequisite: Completion of the third semester of the Nursing Program (or its equivalent).

-Advanced theories and concepts of adult medicalsurgical numsing with emphasis on complex and acute health problems.
+Advanced theories and concepts of adult medicalsurgical nursing with emphasis on complex and acute health problems.
 Includes physical, psychosocial, cultural, developmental, and legal aspects.
-Provides in-depth clinical experience utilizing functional health patterns and numitg process.
+Provides in-depth clinical experience utilizing functional health patterns and nursing process.
 Stresses management experience focusing on the staff nurse role.